nrobb/TASTER_site/_posts/2015-01-30-agile-development.md

 What I'm doing, then, is accepting that design changes will occur even after I've started to program the game.
 And this is what makes my approach to software development *agile*.

-[Agile software development](http://www.agilemanifesto.org/) is a group of approaches to software development that share some common features.
+[Agile software development](http://www.agilemanifesto.org/) is a group of methodologies that share some common features.
 Primarily, agile methods aim to produce working software quickly (like the prototypes I mentioned above), to maximise customer collaboration, and to *embrace changes to the design* of the software, even after development is underway.

 I don't subscribe to one particular style of agile development, but I tend to use quite a few techniques from the agile methodology known as [Extreme Programming (XP)](http://xprogramming.com/what-is-extreme-programming/).
 These are: